cesarblum/shnake/README.md

 # Introduction #

-shnake is the classic snake game written in Bash.
+shnake is the classic snake game written in Bash by Cesar L. B. Silveira <cesarbs _at_ gmail _dot_ com>.

 # How to play #